Skip to main content

 The risk is accidental disclosure caused by everyday behaviour inside familiar tools.

-ICO guidance explicitly warns about autofill, and why organisations handling personal, financial, legal, or health information should treat email autofill as a real control issue, not a minor annoyance.
+ICO guidance explicitly warns about autofill.
+Organisations handling personal, financial, legal, or health information should treat email autofill as a real control issue, not a minor annoyance.

 Contents